By Veena Krishnan

 This facet of science—the requirement for organization and standardization in the language and terminology used—is one that pales in comparison to the glamour of making new discoveries.
 As such, those who record within the sciences are not often acknowledged.
 Among these unsung heroes of science is Pearl I. Young, the first Chief Technical Editor at the National Advisory Committee for Aeronautics (NACA), predecessor to the National Aeronautics and Space Administration (NASA).
 Young graduated Phi Beta Kappa from the University of North Dakota in 1919 with a triple major in physics, chemistry, and mathematics.
 She subsequently took the civil service exam for physicists and in 1921 became the first female physicist to be employed by NACA at the Langley Memorial Aeronautical Laboratory.

 Once there, Young was responsible for the instrumentation, specifically calibrating the instruments present on aircrafts.
 She quickly realized that many of the engineers within NACA did not maintain a standard style when presenting technical reports.
 This lack of order created difficulties for those who were supposed to analyze and file the reports.
 Once she noticed the problem, Young bought it to the attention of Harry Reid, the Engineer-in-Charge.
 Young was then appointed Chief Technical Editor, created a new office that consisted of eight other women, and imposed a variety of guidelines to ensure that the technical reports all maintained a standard style.
 Despite the initial complaints from the engineers that her style was not efficient and imposed too many demands on their time, she persisted and ultimately became an authority in the field.
-In 1937, wrote the Style Manual for Engineering Authors, a series of guidelines that were used to create all the technical reports coming out of NACA.
+In 1937, she wrote the Style Manual for Engineering Authors, a series of guidelines that were used to create all the technical reports coming out of NACA.
 Portions of this manual are still in use today.

 This form of standardization helped to create the foundation for the databases that NASA now uses to index and categorize all the technical reports coming out of NASA.
 The NASA Thesaurus contains the authorized NASA subject terms used to index and retrieve materials in the NASA Technical Report Server (NTRS) and the NTRS Registered.
 While Young was not directly involved with the creation of the digital version of the Thesaurus, her vision of creating a standardized NASA language for technical reports has led to this incredible resource that allows both the public and scientists alike to understand the nature and magnitude of the work that occurs at NASA.